55tumbl/BLCMods/Borderlands 2 mods/55tumbl/NT-AreaScaling/README.md

 ## Normal mode

-* Turning in one of the main story missions (not all of them, but most) will make all previous areas, and non-accepted side missions, scale up to your level, within certain limits (for example, after finishing Wildlife Preservation, all areas should scale up to 19-21).
+* Turning in one of the main story missions (not all of them, but most) will make all previous areas and non-accepted side missions scale up to your level, within certain limits (for example, after finishing Wildlife Preservation, all areas should scale up to 19-21).
 * Some areas will scale up directly, **others may require a save/quit**.
 * Missions that have already been accepted (and their rewards) will never scale up, but the areas in which they take place, and the enemies you fight, should scale up.
 * Finishing the main story and killing the Warrior will make all areas scale up to level 30.